mariajvieira/feup-fsi/CTF5.md

 The address of readtxt was found to be 0x80497a5.

 Then we started constructing the payload, by adding "flag" and a specific number of characters 'A' and the readtxt adddress.
-After many tries and errors, we realized we needed to put the termination character after "flag" (\x00) and 27 'A' characters, since "flag" already occupies 4 bytes, before the readtxt address.
+After many tries and errors, we realized we needed to put the null terminator after "flag" (\x00) and 27 'A' characters.

+#### Why 27 'A's?
+The buffer in the program has a size of 32 bytes, but the scanf function allows up to 45 bytes to be read into it, causing a buffer overflow.
+To exploit this, we need to overwrite the function pointer (fun), which is located right after the buffer in memory.
+To do this, we first send the controlled string "flag\x00", which occupies 5 bytes (4 for "flag" and 1 for the null terminator).
+After this string, we need to fill the remaining space in the buffer with 27 'A' characters, ensuring that the overflow will reach the function pointer and overwrite it correctly.

 ![Image 2.](https://git.fe.up.pt/fsi/fsi2425/logs/l05g06/-/raw/main/Images/CTF5_img2.png)